blueag8/Photography_Website/README.md

 This is the final Project for the Code Institute Full Stack Web Development Course.

 The aim is to design and build a full-stack website around business logic.
-We are required to show an authentication mechanism, payment facilities and a locally managed dataset such as products or services.
+We are required to show an authentication mechanism, payment facilities and a locally managed dataset which stores products or services.

+Django Models

 This is a Website built using Python+Django, HTML, CSS, JavaScript and a relational Database.